abhiTronix/vidgear/.github/ISSUE_TEMPLATE/bug_report.md

 <!--- By posting an issue you acknowledge the following: -->

 - [ ] A brief but descriptive Title of your issue
-- [ ] I have searched the [issues](https://github.com/abhiTronix/vidgear/issues) for my issue and found nothing related or helpful
+- [ ] I have searched the [issues](https://github.com/abhiTronix/vidgear/issues) for my issue and found nothing related or helpful.
-- [ ] I have read the [FAQ](https://github.com/abhiTronix/vidgear/wiki/FAQ-&-Troubleshooting)
+- [ ] I have read the [FAQ](https://github.com/abhiTronix/vidgear/wiki/FAQ-&-Troubleshooting).
-- [ ] I have read the [Wiki](https://github.com/abhiTronix/vidgear/wiki#vidgear)
+- [ ] I have read the [Wiki](https://github.com/abhiTronix/vidgear/wiki#vidgear).
-- [ ] I have read the [Contributing Guidelines](https://github.com/abhiTronix/vidgear/blob/master/contributing.md)
+- [ ] I have read the [Contributing Guidelines](https://github.com/abhiTronix/vidgear/blob/master/contributing.md).

 ### Environment